 Hope for Humanity, Inc. (HFH) is committed to the idea that education is the best way to help the South Sudanese become self-supporting.
 Its commitment is manifest in Hope and Resurrection Secondary School (HRSS) in Atiaba, South Sudan.
 Conceived in 2004 and built in 2007, the school and the education it provides helps to promote and enable those who have suffered from war and those displaced refugees returning home to rebuild their lives by providing education.

 The school, a ten classroom, two-building structure, opened in May 2008, with a freshman class of 64 ninth grade students.
-Now in 2016, our ninth year of operation, our student body has grown to 249 students.
-We now provide a high quality education and daily lunch to 100 girls and 149 boys.
-The school has successfully graduated five classes.
+Now in 2019, our twelfth year of operation, our student body has grown to 350 students.
+We now provide a high quality education and daily lunch to 100 girls and 250 boys.
+The school has successfully graduated eight classes.

-The school's academic year runs from April until December with a three week break in August.
+The school's academic year runs from March until December with a three week break in August.
 The school's permanent structure allows classes to continue through the rainy season.
-Textbooks and school supplies are provided for each student and classes are led by university-trained teachers from Uganda.
+Textbooks and school supplies are provided for each student and classes are led by university-trained teachers from South Sudan and Uganda.
 Students are empowered to become leaders in their communities.
 Quality secondary education is a true luxury in South Sudan, especially in rural areas.